xxgjzftd/ugdu/packages/processor/etc/processor.api.md

 // @public
 export const parallel: <T extends TaskOptions<any, any>[]>(...children: T) => ParentTaskOptions<T>;

-// Warning: (ae-incompatible-release-tags) The symbol "Processor" is marked as @public, but its signature references "TaskManager" which is marked as @internal
-//
 // @public
 class Processor implements TaskManager {
     readonly context: Context;